atanasster/grommet-controls/src/js/chartjs/RadarChart/README.md

 ## undefined
-Scatter chart wrapper to chart.js Scatter with grommet theming.
+Radar chart wrapper to chart.js Radar with grommet theming.
        For all standard charting options, consult the chart.js docs